Peter Shmock: Coaching career

 In 1983 Shmock joined the Seattle Mariners as a weight-training coach, and from 1994 until 1999 he was also a conditioning coach for the male and female dancers of Pacific Northwest Ballet.

 With the Mariners' blessing, Shmock was soon appearing in training videos and publishing fitness advice.
 He made a weight training video with pitcher Mark Langston in 1989, and in 1990 Mariners head trainer Rick Griffin wrote the introduction for Weight Ball Training, a paperback Peter Shmock co-authored with Eric Swenson.
 Shmock was cast in two Professional Sports Training for Kids videos: Football with Dan Fouts in 1990 and Baseball with Ken Griffey Jr. in 1991.

 The media were also seeking words of wisdom from Peter Shmock.
 Asked about third baseman Darnell Coles in 1990, strength and conditioning coach Shmock said, "'His body is bigger but he's just as flexible as before.'"
 The Washington Post quoted him in a story on medicine balls that was picked up by a wire service and republished in Ontario, Canada.

 Even though he rubbed elbows with Ken Griffey Jr., Lou Piniella, and other baseball elites, Shmock made time to teach classes to ordinary Seattleites.
 In 1994, he taught Heart of the Athlete with Johan Morgen and Outdoor Gym, Euro-Sport Circuit, and Elite Edge.
-Incorporating T'ai chi ch'uan, yoga, and medicine balls, Shmock created fitness routines for people "'35 to 60 who want to live without pain and to have the strength and energy to perform ... the movements that they encounter most often day to day.'"
+Incorporating tai chi, yoga, and medicine balls, Shmock created fitness routines for people "'35 to 60 who want to live without pain and to have the strength and energy to perform ... the movements that they encounter most often day to day.'"

 As a coach, Shmock was full of contradictions.
 A "muscular and lithe" fitness instructor, he disdained both being "called a 'personal trainer'" and "any focus on fitness for the sake of appearance."
 He spoke about "training that 'went inside,'" needing to "relax to allow things to happen", and "the mind-body relationship", but dispelled any New Age connotations, saying, "I'm not interested in being anyone's guru."

 As a result of the 1994–95 Major League Baseball strike, the Seattle Mariners cut 17 staff members including Peter Shmock on September 24, 1994.
 Shmock was training advisor for the Seattle Reign in 1997, and he continued working with Pacific Northwest Ballet dancers and teaching classes at Woodland Park and at Sound Mind & Body.

 In 1998, The Seattle Times listed Peter Shmock as one of the city's top fitness experts and quoted him saying, in his typical mellow style, "I just do a smattering of things that make the most sense for my energy."
 By 2000 Shmock had "a national reputation as a teacher", and the one-minute and five-minute exercise ball routine he developed for The Seattle Times was republished in Wichita, Kan.